sikaeducation/curriculum/courses/401/standards/build-non-relational-apis/topics/http-cors/README.md

 2. `proxy.com` makes an HTTP request to `api.com`
 3. `api.com` sends a response to `proxy.com` because `api.com` is a server, not a browser
 4. `proxy.com` adds the `Access-Control-Allow-Origin` header to the response from `api.com` and sends the whole thing back to `website.com`
-5. The script on `website.com` receives the response from `proxy.com` with the `access-control-allow-origin` header, which includes the data from `api.com`
+5. The script on `website.com` receives the response from `proxy.com` with the `Access-Control-Allow-Origin` header, which includes the data from `api.com`

 ## Watch Out!